-La Foret is home to many culturally modified trees, created by the Ute people who inhabited the area for hundreds of years before colonization and industrialization.
+La Foret is home to many culturally modified trees, created by the Ute people who inhabited Colorado for thousands of years before colonization and industrialization.
 More

 "Arrowheads and charcoal pits provide evidence that the planning area was occupied by Native Americans at least 800 years ago.
 The first known inhabitants were the Ute and Comanche Indians.
 The dense Ponderosa Pines provided them with protection, fuel, and timber for lodgepoles.
 These tribes were displaced by the Kiowas around 1800.
 Almost 40 years later, the Arapahoe and Cheyenne tribes joined forces to drive out the Kiowas and become the last Native Americans to inhabit the area."
 Source